If there’s one question I get the most from readers and students, it’s this:

 Keep that in mind and you’ll reach your harmonic goals in the woodshed in no time.

 One way to practice these chords is to pick a tune, a type of chord, say drop 2, and a string set, such as 4321.

 From there, work out one way to comp over that tune using drop 2 chords on the top 4 strings, memorizing those shapes and practicing them with a backing track.

 While learning shapes is important, studying specific rhythms is also important when developing your ability to comp over jazz tunes.

 By working rhythms, you ensure that you aren’t caught flat footed when someone calls a bossa nova groove, or when the band plays over the barline, or other rhythmic approaches.

 - Samba Groove

-Once you have a rhythm picked out to focus on in your studies, pick a tune and practice applying that rhythm over that tune with a metronome or backing track.
+Once you have a rhythm, pick a tune and apply that rhythm to the tune with a metronome or jam track.